Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Remove-AzureADServicePrincipalPasswordCredential.md

 # Remove-AzureADServicePrincipalPasswordCredential

 ## SYNOPSIS
-Remove a password from a service principal
+Removes a password credential from a service principal.

 ## SYNTAX